 PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, exclusive site reviews and the most free poker content available on the Web.

+Some players three-bet way too wide a range and some way too tight a range.
 Both extremes can be very exploitable and understanding the underlying reasons behind three-betting will help you do it much more effectively.

 There are essentially two types of three-bets:

 The Value Three-Bet

+The value three-bet is the "traditional" three-bet and is the same as any other value bet.
 You believe you have the best hand, and you'd like to get more money into the pot while you have the advantage.

-It really depends on a variety of factors - the table dynamics, your image, your opponent's image/playing tendencies, etc.
+Which hands deserve to be value three-bet is up for discussion.
+It really depends on a variety of factors - the table dynamics, your table image, your opponent's image/playing tendencies, etc.

 The key ingredient is that you have a hand that figures to be best against your opponent's range.